omicsCore/scTyper/README.md

  - ***final output of scTyper() is a Seurat object*** : scTyper is implemented as a wrapper function in R package, which may facilitate the subsequent analysis under R environment.
 Furthermore, scTyper provides a function to transform the processed data into a **Seurat object**, which is a popular data type for the subsequent analyses and biological interpretation of scRNA-seq.
 The Seurat object is a class allowing for the storage and manipulation of single-cell data.
 Seurat object was designed to allow for greater flexibility to work with all these data types in a cohesive framework.

+cell typing 결과 (cell type, cnv score 등)에 대한 설명, column name 명시해줘야 함

- - ***Report file*** : Finally report.mode is a function used to combine the results into one unified file. scTyper generates a report summary automatically.
-The document summarizes each step of the processes, the parameters used, and the results of cell typing and clustering, and visualizes the results by heatmaps and t-SNE plots (Supplementary Data).
+ - ***Report file*** : Finally report.mode is a function (function x, parameter, parameter TRUE 설정시 report가 만들어진다고 기술할 것) used to combine the results into one unified file. scTyper generates a report summary automatically.
+The document summarizes each step of the processes, the parameters used, and the results of cell typing and clustering, and visualizes the results by heatmaps and t-SNE plots (Supplementary Data (github upload file name으로)).
 This may help users reproduce their analysis workflows.

  - ***Automatically generated output directory*** : The result files are created automatically in output directory that users setted by parameter ‘wd’ and ‘output.name’ according to your processing step.</br>